tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 &nbsp;

 2. **Optional task:** Follow the instructions for [Windows](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Install-Vivado-2020.2-on-Windows) or [Linux](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Install-Vivado-2020.1-on-Linux), download and install Vivado Design Suite.
+See known issues and recommendations at the end of [this file](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Install-Vivado-2020.2-on-Windows).

 <a name="part1"></a>